A Bayesian Nonparametric System Reliability Model which Integrates Multiple Sources of Lifetime Information: Methodology

-The goal of the model is to use the information of the components as a prior for the subsystem.
-The basic concept is quite simple and can be recursively applied to a system with many components.
-The process begins first at the lowest level; the components are modeled using a BSP (they may or may not have a BSP prior).
-Next the components for a particular subsystem are ``fused" (or aggregated) together to make a BSP prior for the subsystem.
-Additional prior information about a subsystem can be used to update this prior.
-Then this BSP prior is updated with subsystem data to obtain a BSP posterior for the subsystem.
-This process is iterated, treating the subsystems as components at the next level in the system hierarchy.

-To model this we propose the following steps: \begin{itemize} \item For each component choose a discrete BSP prior, or if no prior information, set its precision parameter to zero. \item For each component, collect data and update its prior to obtain a posterior BSP. \item Compute the first and second moments from the BSP posterior for each component.
-These moments are functions, so for a particular $t$ we have a first and second moment for each component. \item Calculate the first and second moments of the merged components \end{itemize}

-Once the following steps have been taken, we use the merged component's information (first and second moment functions) and fit it to a BSP prior, which is a prior for the subsystem.
-This follows a similar method as \cite{warr-2013-bayesian}, but now the precision is also preserved in addition to the mean.

-Because the BSP has only two ``parameters," having the first and second moments at each time $t$ is enough information to find a BSP with those same moments at time $t$.

-The remainder of this section discusses how to find the first and second moments for the combined components after which the process for finding the base measure and precision is shown.
-A fundamental model assumption is that each component is independent of one another.
-This allows straight forward calculations of combinations of components.
-To complete this task, one must have a reliability block diagram of the subsystem which shows how the components are interrelated.
-The two basic relations of \textit{in series} or \textit{in parallel} determine how the information is combined.
+This section describes how the proposed system reliability model is assembled.
+We initially show how to find the first and second moments of two components being merged into a subsystem.
+Then the process for finding the new centering measure and precision of that subsystem is explained, which defines a BSP prior for that subsystem.
+We then outline the steps to assemble the total system model.
+A short discussion on component priors is given, and finally, we conclude with a subsection on the computational aspects of our model.

-Finding the prior mean of the subsystem using component data is demonstrated in \cite{warr-2013-bayesian}.
-Essentially, for two components in parallel their combined information is contained in the maximum of the two random variables.
-In Figure \ref{Fig:parallel} the subsystem CDF is:
+The primary step in finding the first and second moments of two combined components is to determine whether they are in \textit{in series} or \textit{in parallel}.
+This can readily be determined from a reliability block diagram of the subsystem.
+For two components in parallel, their combined information is contained in the maximum of the two random variables.
+In Figure \ref{Fig:parallel} the subsystem CDF for two components in parallel is:

-Basically the two base measures of the components are multiplied together to obtain the base measure for the subsystem.
+Basically the two centering measures of the components are multiplied together to obtain the centering measure for the subsystem.
 Therefore

+These formulae are true only if each component is independent of one another, which is a fundamental assumption of our model.

 If two components are in series (as in Figure \ref{Fig:series}) the subsystem CDF is:

 Again $R(t) \equiv 1-F(t)$, therefore